Sophie5/thermostat-challenge/README.md

 ### Clone the repository

 ## Testing
-### Type the command: start SpecRunner.html into the commandline
+### Type the command: start SpecRunner.html into the command line

 ## Running application online
-### Type the command: start index.html into the commandline to open application online
+### Type the command: start index.html into the command line to open the application online